lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Deyner** _(28-Oct-18 03:58 PM)_

-> puts a blueberry on Emmett’s muffin before it is put in his mouth and vanishes
+> puts a blueberry on Emmett's muffin before it is put in his mouth and vanishes

 **Jelsafan0** _(28-Oct-18 03:58 PM)_